PennyLaneAI/pennylane-sf/doc/code.rst

     to use these classes and functions directly.

-    See the :doc:`overview </index>` page for more details using the available Qiskit devices with PennyLane.
+    See the :doc:`overview </index>` page for more details using the available Strawberry Field devices with PennyLane.

-.. currentmodule:: pennylane_qiskit
+.. currentmodule:: pennylane_sf

-.. automodapi:: pennylane_qiskit
+.. automodapi:: pennylane_sf
     :no-heading:
     :include-all-objects: